 In an elevated expression, Saturn sets clear boundaries and strong commitments.
 Its detrimental side may be judgmental or cold.
 Capricorn is known for its pragmatic ambition and discipline, but watch out for stoic pessimism.

-This cycle is a perfect time to realign with our goals and ideals in preparation for the year ahead.
+This Winter Solstice is a perfect time to realign with our goals and ideals in preparation for the year ahead.

 By clarifying and setting intentions during this significant solar standstill, we receive the support of ambitious earth sign Capricorn’s persistent energy and Saturn’s responsibile maturity.
 Both remind us to dream big whilst keeping our grand visions rooted in reality.